nnot09/pyload/README.md

 # pyload
 This is pretty much my first attempt of writing something, more or less, simple in Python.
-The abstract usage of different interfaces and OS functionalities are impressive.
+The abstract usage of different interfaces is impressive.

 This simply downloads and executes an executable file directly from an url.